paperplanefactory/paperplane-photography-theme/README.md

 * gallery navigation is managed using the native system that WordPress uses to manage the attachments to a post;
 * gallery navigation works with keyboard arrows and on mobile devices with swipe gestures;
 * every image has its own URL and a set of microdata based on [schema.org ImageObject](https://schema.org/ImageObject "schema.org ImageObject");
 * set custom logo for home button or just leave site title as text link;
+* optional custom post types for news and books;

 ### :exclamation: How to set it up:
 * create a page and set "Home" as template;